 Q: When is the Composting Drop-Off Station available?
 Is this a permanent location?

-A: The Composting Station will be set up and able to accept material only on Saturdays during the City Market (7am – Noon).
+A: The Composting Station will be set up and able to accept material only on Saturdays during the City Market.
 Collected materials will be moved to an off-site commercial composting facility to be processed.
+An alternate location for compost drop-off is available at the McIntire Recycling Center everyday (except for Tuesdays) during their operating hours.
 For information on how to compost in your backyard, see Backyard Composting.

 Q: Aren’t animal products, like bones and dairy, bad for composting?

 A: While several items (like animal products and compostable plastics) are not suitable for a home compost pile, permitted composting facilities can accept these items.
 Because these facilities use high heat not attainable by home compost piles and special machinery to turn their compost, they can process almost any organic material.
 Organic items not accepted are pet waste, diapers, and cigarette butts.